 Upward Bound through Umpqua Community College serves 61 students from Roseburg, Douglas, and South Umpqua high schools every year.

-Participants are committed and must participate throughout the year, as well as attend a six-week long summer academy.
+Participants participate throughout the year and attend a six-week summer academy.
 The first week is a summer camp to foster teamwork while covering educational content in an outdoor setting.
-The remaining five weeks covers instruction in math, laboratory sciences, composition, literature, and foreign languages.
+The remaining five weeks includes instruction in math, laboratory sciences, composition, literature, and foreign languages.

 During the academic year, Upward Bound holds at least five Saturday Seminars and a number of team meetings at the high schools.
 These events cover content in the core subject areas, as well as career planning, college exploration, SAT/ACT preparation, guest speakers, trips to educational locations throughout Oregon, and a variety of team building activities.

-- Coordinator at Douglas, Roseburg, and South Umpqua High School to assist students with their academic needs.
+- A coordinator at Douglas, Roseburg, and South Umpqua high schools assists students with their academic needs

-- College preparation assistance with application forms, financial aid forms and scholarship applications.
+- Assistance with application and financial aid forms, and scholarship applications

-- Students receive a $40 monthly stipend for actively participating.
+- A $40 monthly stipend for actively participating

-Applicants must attend Roseburg High School, Douglas High School or South Umpqua High School and be in grades 9-11.
+Applicants must attend Roseburg, Douglas, or South Umpqua high school and be in grades 9-11.
 Because admittance is competitive, both students and parents are expected to participate in an interview process after the application has been submitted.